devicehive/devicehive-coap-proxy/README.md

 # How it works
 - To open connection issue Observe request to CoAP proxy and this will open WebSocket to the specified target. **Response obtained from first Observe request is main readable stream** which will be used to receive messages that server will forward from target to your client
-- To communicate with target WS server through CoAP proxy you must use not Observe requests with `111` header with socket ID you will receive after successful connection establishment
+- To communicate with target WS server through CoAP proxy you must use not Observe requests with `111` header with socket ID you will receive after successful connection establishment.
+See [Node.js](https://github.com/devicehive/devicehive-coap-proxy/blob/development/examples/createNetworkWithDevice.js#L3) and [Python](https://github.com/devicehive/devicehive-coap-proxy/blob/development/examples/example.py#L22) examples
 - Proxy uses JSON as data format for communication

 # Configuration